-The BYU student who was critically injured in a four-story fall inside the Tanner Building on Monday died from her injuries on Tuesday.
+The BYU student who was critically injured in a fall inside the Tanner Building on Monday died from her injuries on Tuesday.

 The university, which identified the fall as a suicide attempt on Monday, confirmed Wednesday morning the student had died.
 The university has been emphasizing the availability of campus counseling services and said Wednesday more information about campus counseling would be announced during the day.